-Many people ask us if metals can be engraved with CO2 laser machines.
-In fact, you can engrave metals with a CO2 laser machine using a process in which paints react chemically as the engraving takes place.
+Many people ask us if metal engraving with CO2 laser machines is possible.
+In fact, metal engraving with a CO2 laser machine is possible using a process in which paints react chemically as the engraving takes place.
 This is one of the cheapest and quickest ways to engrave metals.

 What kind of chemicals can I use to engrave metals with CO2 Laser?